Skip to main content

 How Cluster Optimization Works

-You will be presented with the option to choose the clustering basis, which can be by the number or clusters, or by distance, and you will be able to make adjustments within these basis.
+You will be presented with the option to choose the clustering basis, which can be by the number of clusters, or by distance, and you will be able to make adjustments within these bases.

-• By number of clusters - Lets you define a maximum number of clusters you would like to create.
+• By number of clusters - This lets you define the maximum number of clusters you would like to create.
 This will tell the system to adjust the cluster distances to be able to create a defined number of clusters.

 • By distance - Doesn't impose a limit in terms of how many clusters will be created, it allows you to specify the maximum distance between the points (Tasks), and it creates clusters based on that.
 The number of clusters will depend entirely on the provided data.